 Meeting Challenges & Moving Forward

 After 35 years of dedicated service to the organization, Ken Couch, RPh, retires from his position as President.
-New challenges in the pharmacy and healthcare industry demand a leader that can meet and surpass them.
-That leader was found in Jeff Foreman, RPh, who took the reins in June.
 In keeping with tradition and core values, Jeff Foreman is a registered pharmacist with the background and skill set to turn new challenges in the industry into opportunity and success for the company and its valued customers.